KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 ![](djangocon-us-2025-recap-images/djangocon-africa-raffle.jpg)
 Led by Ngazetungue Muheue, Tim Schilling, and others, Black Python Devs was able to match last year's DjangoCon US fundraising by accepting donations for a giveaway of DjangoCon Africa art made in Tanzania.
 The funds are used to help organize and support community events in the Black Python Devs communities.

-[Jay Miller celebrated this](https://www.linkedin.com/feed/update/urn:li:activity:7372095328008966144/) as a important milestone in organizational continuity as leaders step down.
+Black Python Devs Founder [Jay Miller celebrated this](https://www.linkedin.com/feed/update/urn:li:activity:7372095328008966144/) as a important milestone in organizational continuity as leaders step down.
 Jay addressed subjects including exhaustion and a desire for change last year in his blog post [How Long Should We Be in Charge](https://kjaymiller.com/blog/how-long-should-we-be-in-charge.html).

 If you want to make a donation to Black Python Devs, you can at: https://blackpythondevs.com/support